vele616/monorepo/packages/jobboard/website/content/jobs/senior-designer-current-job-openings-at-netlify-VzBMo.md

 jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/netlify"
-summary: "To apply as a senior designer at Current Job Openings at Netlify, you preferably need to have 5+ years work experience."
+summary: "To apply as a Senior Designer at Netlify, you preferably need to have proven work experience with a strong portfolio that demonstrates a refined aesthetic and design thinking."
 summaryBackup: "Love #ui/ux, #branding, #marketing?
 Check out this job post!"
-featured: 20
+featured: 13
 ---

 ## Company Overview